wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

       Below we prepared [examples of migration functions](#example-data-migration-functions) for each of the auth methods, for you to use as a starting point.
       They should be fine to use as-is, meaning you can just copy them and they are likely to work out of the box for typical use cases, but you can also modify them to your needs.

-      You will want to have one function per each auth method that you use in your app.
+      We recommend you create one function per each auth method that you use in your app.

    1. **Register the data migration function(s)** you just implemented above via the `db.seeds` config in `main.wasp` file:
       ```wasp title="main.wasp"